jeremylhour/ml4econometrics/README.md

 <img src="https://github.com/jeremylhour/ml4econometrics/blob/main/ch01_introduction/cover.jpg" width="400">
 </p>

-📖 Repo for the textbook "Machine Learning for Econometrics" : [Buy online](http://global.oup.com/academic/product/machine-learning-for-econometrics-9780198918820?lang=en&cc=fr)
+📖 Repo for the textbook "Machine Learning for Econometrics" : [Buy on OUP](http://global.oup.com/academic/product/machine-learning-for-econometrics-9780198918820?lang=en&cc=fr), [Buy on amazon.com](https://a.co/d/cSAt4lD)

 *Machine Learning for Econometrics* is a book for economists seeking to grasp modern machine learning techniques - from their predictive performance to the revolutionary handling of unstructured data - in order to establish causal relationships from data.